 Managing finances after the loss of a loved one

-To start, locate important documents, including:
+To start, you’ll want to locate several important documents, including:

 - Social Security numbers